ItchyBrother/EAC/README.md

 - EAC attempts to re-sync roster rows after KSP rebuilds Astronaut Complex lists.
 - Contract Configurator is optional.
 - Final exam contract mode requires Contract Configurator and the EAC CC bridge.
+- The release package ships the bridge as `EAC_CCBridge.dll.disabled`; rename it to `EAC_CCBridge.dll` only when Contract Configurator is installed.
+- Do not enable `EAC_CCBridge.dll` without Contract Configurator installed, because the bridge depends on Contract Configurator.
 - Crew R&R, Earn Your Stripes, FlightTracker, DeepFreeze, and Kerbal Changelog are optional.
 - EAC delegates to Crew R&R or Earn Your Stripes only when those mods are actually loaded as assemblies.